COASTAL PLANTATION AT KUKUI’ULA

 Unique and sophisticated materials are used throughout the home, including: Oak Latte wood flooring, Cerused Oak cabinets, marble countertops, hand-made Italian subway tiles, patterned cement floor tile, Ipe wood decking, tongue-and-groove wall paneling, extensive custom millwork, and specialty wall coverings.
 The fixtures are equally as impressive, and incorporate Kohler sinks and faucets throughout, a marble vessel sink in the Powder Bath, and Hudson Valley Lighting pendants & wall sconces.
 Other special features include sliding barn doors, and horizontal ship-lap paneling in the Powder Bath.

-The furnishings are designed to feel casual, comfortable and relaxed, with an air of elegance.
-Natural materials such as seagrass, abaca, teak, and bamboo infuse the spaces with a coastal vibe.
-Slipcovered upholstery and the use of durable indoor-outdoor fabrics are practical for island-living.
-Stripes, buffalo checks, and tropical motifs are prevalent in the selected textiles, and mix traditional style with the tropics.
+The furnishings are designed to feel comfortable and relaxed, with an air of elegance.
+Natural materials such as seagrass, abaca, and bamboo infuse the spaces with a coastal vibe.
+Stripes and tropical motifs are prevalent in the selected textiles, and mix traditional and island styles.